-Eligible Project Sponsors for the 2021 Call for Projects.
+Eligible Project Sponsors for the 2024 Call for Projects.

-- Local governments; - Transit agencies;

-- School districts, local education agencies, or schools; - Any other local or regional governmental entity with responsibility for oversight of transportation or recreational trails (other than a metropolitan planning organization or a State agency) that the State determines to be eligible.
+- Local governments; - Transit agencies; - School districts or educational institutions; - Any other local or regional governmental entity with responsibility for oversight of transportation or recreational trails (other than a metropolitan planning organization or a State agency) that the State determines to be eligible.